tgr-braiins/braiins-os-docs/braiins-os-plus-en/source/Braiins OS+ Manager/index_manager.rst

 Those steps can be done using BOS Toolbox with the following steps.
 **Important note:** Download the latest version of BOS Toolbox `from here <https://braiins.com/os/plus/download>`_, before using the commands below.

-**Setting Farm ID during Braiins OS+ installation**
+**Install/Update Braiins OS+ and set Farm ID**

-If your devices don’t run Braiins OS+ yet, you can install the Braiins OS+ and set the Farm ID in one simple step by using BOS Toolbox’s install command with `--bos-mgmt-id` argument.
+If your devices don’t run Braiins OS+ 21.04 (or higher) yet, you can install the latest Braiins OS+ and set the Farm ID in one simple step by using BOS Toolbox’s install command with `--bos-mgmt-id` argument.
 Replace the “HOSTS” placeholder with an IP address or with a text-file containing multiple IPs (one per line, for batch installation).
 Replace “FARM_ID” with your Farm ID.

 ::